DANS-KNAW/dans-frontend-framework/packages/utils/README.md

 # DANS helper utilities

 ### @dans-framework/utils/language
     import { lookupLanguageString } from '@dans-framework/utils/language'

-Exposes a `lookupLanguageString(languageObject, language)` function.
-Converts a languageObject like `{en: '', nl: ''}` to the appropriate string, or displays a string in case a plain string is passed instead of a languageObject.
+Returns a language sensitive string from a languageObject like `{en: '', nl: ''}`.
+Can also take a plain string as argument and will return that same string.

+    lookupLanguageString(
+      languageObject, // can also be a string language // current language, usually i18n.language
+    )

 ### @dans-framework/utils/error
     import { errorLogger } from '@dans-framework/utils/error'

-Helper function to show errors created by RTK.
-Don't forget to add it to your middleware.
+Helper function to show errors created by RTK as popup notification.
+Import in a store and add it to the middleware of the store config.

+    middleware: (getDefaultMiddleware) =>
+      getDefaultMiddleware()
+      .concat(errorLogger)